Charlie Machell

-Charles William Hew Machell (born 25 October 1994) is an English professional footballer who plays as a midfielder or centre-back for Lexington SC.
+Charles William Hew Machell (born 25 October 1994) is an English professional footballer who plays as a midfielder or centre-back for Precision Football.

+Early life

+Machell was born in Newcastle upon Tyne, his father Christopher Machell, a Policeman and his mother Sally Morrison (Nicholson) a nurse.

+His brother is actor and writer Tom Machell.

 Youth career

 Machell started his career with his hometown team Newcastle United, featuring for Newcastle's academy and played alongside Watford's Will Hughes as an England youth international.
 The Newcastle born midfielder was in the Magpies' youth academy until he was released aged sixteen.
 He then spent a brief spell in fellow North East club Darlington's academy before making the decision to move to America to study and continue his football education.

 In 2013, Machell moved to the US, playing for Wingate University and appeared in all 17 matches during his first year at Wingate, starting 10 contests and registered five goals and two assists.
 The following year saw him winning the 2014 South Atlantic Conference player of the year award and was part of an NSCAA third-team All-American selection.
 He started all 20 matches as a sophomore, collecting 12 goals and four assist and led the SAC in goals and points.

 Machell then spent one season with the East Tennessee State University after transferring from Wingate Bulldogs and helped propel ETSU to its first at-large appearance in the NCAA tournament in 2016, starting in 18 matches for ETSU and finished the 2016 season with three assists.